 - She might also use her skills in training to impart certain special knowledge so her client can do a current task or job even better.

 - Most consultants have amassed many useful materials and tools to share, so that can be her role, too.

 - A primary responsibility throughout the project for her is to help her client to learn.

 - Regarding the client, he shares information about his organization, including the problems that he wants her to help solve.

-- He decides what to do with that help, including whether to take actions and if not, to explain why.
+- He decides what to do with that help, including whether to take action and if not, to explain why.

-- He implements the actions that he agreed to, including to lead implementation of plans in his organization.
+- He implements the actions that he agreed to, including leading the implementation of plans in his organization.

 - Similar to her, he has a responsibility to learn throughout the project – to reflect on his experiences and his working relationship with her.

-The organizational change process is often like that of a wide-ranging and wandering journey between the consultant and client.
+The organizational change process is often like a wide-ranging and wandering journey between the consultant and the client.
 Accordingly, the phases in the collaborating consulting process are much like a highly engaging and constructive conversation.
 The various phases provide a common frame of reference during that conversation.

 The phases are often cyclical and highly integrated in nature.
 For example, it is not uncommon to return to an earlier phase because some major aspect of the client’s organization has changed, such as a key leader leaving or a new issue arising in the organization.